superfell/sf3/sfCubed/readme.txt

-custom field mappings (would be useful for home email) support being able to pick which calendar in iCal to sync to (this would then enable entourage <-> ical <-> sfdc) for contacts support an AddressBook subset using a Salesforce.com group improve logging & diagnostics, fix the stupid logging draw.
+custom field mappings (would be useful for home email) support being able to pick which calendar in iCal to sync to (this would then enable entourage <-> ical <-> sfdc) for contacts support an AddressBook subset using a Salesforce.com group improve logging & diagnostics, fix the stupid logging drawer.
 UI clean-up
-move sync process off the main thread add a UI/Prompt similar to the protect the truth prompt for protecting SFDC. prompt/do an AdressBook & iCal backup on first run write some help investigate "conflicts" on dates that are the same date (probably some TZ weirdness)
+move sync process off the main thread prompt/do an AdressBook & iCal backup on first run write some help investigate "conflicts" on dates that are the same date (probably some TZ weirdness)